 Tax Meets Non-Tax

-All sessions will take place on Zoom, unless otherwise indicated, and the work to be discussed will be distributed on this page in advance of the session.
+All sessions will take place on Zoom, and the work to be discussed will be distributed on this website or by email to registrants.

 Friday, June 11